 Our professional learning experiences — including online courses and workshops — are designed to give educators tools they can use immediately.

-The Question Formulation Technique has spread to more than one million classrooms around the world — to all 50 states and over 150 countries.
-More than 44,000 people have joined our online community.
+The Question Formulation Technique has spread to all 50 states and over 160 countries.
+A growing community of 77,086 people have joined our online network of practitioners.
 Here are some stories of the impact it’s having:

 Stronger school-family partnerships